TUhl-Valencia/TravelTracker/README.md

 To run the program, make sure Java and JavaFX are installed and configured.
 Run MainApp.java to start the program.
 Use the interface to manage trips and export data as needed.

-To test functionality, run TravelServiceTest.java using JUnit 5.
+To test functionality, run TripServiceTest.java using JUnit 5.

 Author: Todd Uhl
 Valencia College, Fall 2025